 To succeed as a research lab, the International Space Station must now do more than simply fly, maintain and improve itself.
 It must morph from an operations-centered facility to a research-centered facility, carrying out world-class research across the space and Earth sciences, microgravity science, technology testing and life sciences.
 It must also prove that microgravity commercial processes and applications in low Earth orbit are profitable.

-What are the most important steps for the ISS National Lab and the International Space Station U.S. National Lab to succeed?
+What are the most important steps for CASIS and the International Space Station U.S. National Lab to succeed?
 For me, as an experienced NASA principal investigator, a research group leader, NASA’s former science boss, and a possible future station user, it’s pretty simple: Top-notch researchers and research teams must be attracted to use the station, and their work must flower into commercial or basic science breakthroughs.

 Accomplishing this objective means first lowering the barriers that keep researchers pursuing other lines of work away from the space station, and then making researchers who use the station effective in making discoveries.
 How do we approach these goals?

 - By creating quick cycle times and low-paperwork paths to conduct experiments onboard the station

 - By funding more teams to experiment onboard the station